 With all of the attention paid to the squat, the step-up often gets overlooked.
 Indeed, many people simply consider the step-up an “alternative” to that king of lower body exercises — something you do only when when you need to switch things up.

 That’s unfortunate, considering the step-up is such a powerful total-body muscle builder.

 You read that right — we’re not just talking about your legs here.
 Sure, you’ll nail your quads and glutes, and you might even feel a touch of soreness in your calves and hamstrings the next day.

 But the secret to the step-up’s effectiveness comes from the fact that it’s a unilateral exercise, meaning that it trains one limb at a time.
 Not only will that help iron out muscle and strength imbalances between your legs, but the instability it introduces will also boost muscle recruitment throughout your body.

 The more muscle you work, the more you build.
 Follow these tips to maximize your results.

-How to do the step-up
+How to Do the Step-Up

-Stand tall holding a pair of dumbbells at arm’s length by your sides, and place your left foot on a bench so that your hip, knee, and ankle are all bent 90 degrees.
+- Stand tall holding a pair of dumbbells at arm’s length by your sides, and place your right foot on a bench so that your hip, knee, and ankle are all bent 90 degrees.

-How to make the step-up easier
+How to Make the Step-Up Easier

 Ditch the dumbbells and perform the move using only your bodyweight, or swap the bench for a box or an aerobic step.